The Biggest Hurdle For Beto O'Rourke In Texas Is Turning Out Latino Voters

 The Texas Senate race wasn't supposed to be competitive this year.
 But thanks to an imaginative campaign, Beto O'Rourke has energized Democrats, drawing huge crowds and raised tens of millions of dollars in what was initially seen as a long-shot bid to defeat Republican Sen. Ted Cruz.

 While polls show a single-digit race, O'Rourke will need a transformed electorate in order to win in Texas, where no Democrat has prevailed in a statewide race in almost a quarter-century.
-Specifically, O'Rourke needs to get dramatically more Latinos to show up the polls in a state where a state where Latinos have far less political clout than their demographic weight would suggest.
+Specifically, O'Rourke needs to get dramatically more Latinos to show up to the polls in a state where Latinos have far less political clout than their demographic weight would suggest.

 But as the two candidates prepare to meet for their first debate Friday night, voter registration data suggests O'Rourke's campaign and Texas Democrats may not be pulling in enough new voters to offset Republicans' structural advantages in the state.